EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 ### Benefits for Attackers:

-* **Minimal Signature:** Without interpreters or runtime loaders, the resulting binary is extremely small—often under 2KB.
+* **Minimal Signature:** Without interpreters or runtime loaders, the resulting binary is extremely small — often under 2KB.
 It lacks imports, symbols, and string tables commonly used by signature-based detection.
 * **Direct Kernel Communication:** By issuing raw syscalls, the shell bypasses user-land API layers where EDR hooks and instrumentation typically reside.
-* **Predictable Execution:** The code does exactly what is written—no background threads, no garbage collection, no dynamic linking surprises.
+* **Predictable Execution:** The code does exactly what is written — no background threads, no garbage collection, no dynamic linking surprises.

 ### Benefits for Security Researchers: